-Having lived in KL for over 3 years’, I have noticed that I don’t get out a lot.
-Don’t get me wrong, I love KL, I’m just all consumed by children’s activities, work of various shapes and forms and walking the dog.
+Having lived in KL for over 3 years, I have noticed that I don’t get out a lot.
+Don’t get me wrong, I love KL.
+I’m just all consumed by children’s activities, work of various shapes and forms and walking the dog.
 So when a friend suggested a breakfast on a Saturday morning, I just about lost my mind – how on earth would I manage, given that my Saturday mornings are consumed by all manner of kids’ sports and activities.
-However, on this occasion, I threw caution into the wind.
+However, on this occasion, I threw caution to the wind.
 I called in some favours, gave my husband a list of do’s and don’ts for a Saturday morning, put on some lip balm and headed for the Frisky Goat – and what a treat it was.

 The Frisky Goat in TTDI is a small café that I would have easily driven past without the navigation of my fellow breakfasters.
 When you walk in you are greeted with the hum of happy diners and active staff, and an eye full of baked pastries, croissants, cakes and desserts.

 However, I was so hungry that I didn’t have time to survey the whole menu or spend too much time eyeing the pastry treats.
 I went straight for the brunch menu and was not, at all, disappointed.
 Of course, it had the standard fare of scrambled eggs with salmon and the ‘Big Brekky’.
 And I have been assured the waffles are the bomb.
 But the Frisky Goat likes to mix things up, just a bit.